RobertTalbert/notes/MTH 225 video outline.md

 AND, OR, and NOT
 Conditional statements, converse, contrapositive
 Truth tables for basic logic operations
-Truth tables for compound propositions
+(X) Truth tables for compound propositions
+Logical equivalence
+Predicates vs. propositions
+Truth set of a predicate
+Existential and universal quantifiers
+Double quantified statements
+Truth of quantified statements; underdetermined statements Negation of quantified statements

+Definition of a set; finite vs infinite sets
+Roster and set-builder notation
+Elements of sets
+Subsets and set equality
+Power set of a set
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwNzY1MzMxMF19
+eyJoaXN0b3J5IjpbMTkxNDY2NDU5OV19
 -->